JQi-14/Culvert-ML-Project/README.md

 * ML Explainability
 * THIS ONE --> https://www.kaggle.com/code/pmarcelino/comprehensive-data-exploration-with-python#5.-Getting-hard-core

-## Awesome book to have
+## Awesome textbook to have
 Géron, Aurélien. *Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow : Concepts, Tools, and Techniques to Build Intelligent Systems*.
-Second edition., O’Reilly Media, Inc., 2019.
+Second edition., O’Reilly Media, Inc., 2019. <br/> The library has it, but just one copy reserved as textbook.

 ## Access to Dr. Andrew Ng's ML courses (mostly theoretical stuff)
 https://www.coursera.org/specializations/machine-learning-introduction <br/>